Arroz Colorido colorful Mexican rice on red plate with fresh thyme

 First, I recommend rinsing the rice well.
 I cooked the rice in water, but you could use vegetable broth.
 Also, I made the rice in a rice cooker: super easy!
 I wrote the recipe for the stovetop as not everyone has a rice cooker.
 Rice cookers are usually non-stick, and they don’t need to be watched as closely as cooking on a stove.

 The seasonings include garlic, cumin, scallions, black peppers, and lime juice.
 These provide lots of flavor, but the recipe isn’t spicy.
 If you do prefer spicy foods, you could add a little chili powder, cayenne pepper, or sriracha sauce.
 Do you like chipotle peppers in adobo sauce?
-They are spicy and smoky: for this size dish I may chop up one or two to add.
+They are spicy and smoky: for this size dish, I may chop up one or two to add.
 Thai red curry paste would be great as well.

 More Recipes You May Enjoy

-Arroz Colorido colorful Mexican rice on red plate with fresh thyme
+Arroz Colorido colorful Mexican rice on red plate with fresh thyme.

 Arroz Colorido – Colorful Mexican Rice

-Melissa Altman-Traub
+Melissa Altman-Traub MS, RDN, LDN

 This Mexican style rice recipe is an easy and flavorful side dish.
 Add your favorite protein for simple meal prep.

-Prep Time 5 mins
+Prep Time 5 minutes

-Cook Time 14 mins
+Cook Time 14 minutes

-Total Time 19 mins
+Total Time 19 minutes

 Course Main Course, Side Dish